 BY Jennifer Hopper November 14, 2019

-A course of antibiotics can throw off the balance of beneficial bacteria in the gut, but taking a daily probiotic during - and after - antibiotic use may help to keep your gut happy and healthy
+A course of antibiotics can throw off the balance of beneficial bacteria in the gut, but taking a daily probiotic during and after antibiotic use may help to keep your gut in check.

 Can your gut bounce back after antibiotics?